shinwookim/SP2023-Notes/1550/System Calls.md

-HENCE THE SYSTEM CALL IS SLOOOOOOOOW!
+HENCE, THE SYSTEM CALL IS SLOOOOOOOOW!

 aside: OS is not a typical program....protecting the addresses in the table!
+(EVENT DRIVEN)

 THE OS IS EVENT DRIVEN....IF THE OS IS RUNNING CODE, IT'S NOT RUNNING THE USER PROGRAM...THUS, IT IS NOT WATCHING OUR PROGRAM (IF THE OS IS USING THE RESOURCE, THE USER PROCESS CANNOT)

-IT RUNS, ONLY WHEN IT NEEDS TO
+IT RUNS, ONLY WHEN IT NEEDS TO (WHEN WE GENERATE EVENTS) → EVENT DRIVEN.

+EVENT DRIVEN VS. PROMPT AND WAIT
+(MOST GUI PROGRAMS) VS (SCANNER.NEXTIN())
+==> RUNS WHEN EVENT IS GENERATED (BY A USER)

+WHEN (BUTTON CLICKED) --> DO TASK (GUI LISTENS)

+NOT: WAIT UNTIL BUTTON CLICKED --> DO TASK

+A SYSCALL IS AN EVENT(!) ==> INTERRUPT (MEANS WE ARE WILLING TO WAIT WHILE THE TASK IS DONE)
+- THE OS AND PROGRAM IS NOT RUNNING SIMULTANEOUSLY, BUT SEQUENTIALLY

+---